hyperparabolic/hyperparabolic.github.io/content/post/flake-parts-and-dendritic-nix.md

 }
 ```

-and at the bottom of `montiors.nix`:
+and at the bottom of `monitors.nix`:

 ```nix
 {